FAQs top text

 Before giving access to researchers, the DataLoch team also assesses the likelihood and impact of someone’s identity being inferred, for example from a rare condition or unique combination of information.
 We take steps to avoid this kind of inferred identification, for example aggregating information into ranges (e.g. between ages 25-50) or withholding data.

-While the process varies with every project, it is designed (along with other controls such as the use of the Safe Haven) to minimise the risk of researchers being able to identify individuals represented in the data without prejudicing the goals of the research.
+While the process varies with every project, it is designed (along with other controls such as the use of our secure data environment) to minimise the risk of researchers being able to identify individuals represented in the data without prejudicing the goals of the research.

 Data are held within NHS Lothian servers behind the NHS Lothian firewall.
-Access to these data outside of the NHS is only permitted via a trusted research Safe Haven environment such as the Scottish National Safe Haven.
+Access to these data outside of the NHS is only permitted via a secure data environment such as the Scottish National Safe Haven.
 This infrastructure is one of several Safe Havens across Scotland already dedicated to protecting NHS information and which are required to meet the best practice national standards for access and information security.

 The DataLoch team has a Data Protection Impact Assessment in place to help identify and minimise any data protection risks.
-This will be continually monitored and modified as the DataLoch service continues to develop, in consultation with other parties that may contribute data to DataLoch.
+This is continually monitored and modified as the DataLoch service continues to develop, in consultation with other parties that may contribute data to DataLoch.

-The datasets represent unconsented, patient-identifiable information derived from NHS sources.
+The data hosted by DataLoch represent unconsented patient information derived from NHS sources.
+These data contains identifiable information to enable data from different sources to be linked.
+Extracts of this data prepared for specific projects and accessed by others has identifiable information removed.
 Legislative and governance provisions exist for the re-use of these data under controlled circumstances for specific purposes.
-These purposes are detailed within the NHS Lothian Privacy Notice.
-DataLoch processes data according to this NHS Lothian Privacy Notice which contains a description of your data-protection rights within NHS Lothian, and also details how to contact NHS Lothian should you have any queries.
+These purposes are detailed within the NHS Lothian DataLoch Privacy Notice.
+DataLoch processes data according to this NHS Lothian DataLoch Privacy Notice, which contains a description of your data-protection rights within NHS Lothian, and also details how to contact NHS Lothian should you have any queries.

 In March 2020, colleagues from NHS Lothian and the University of Edinburgh asked the DataLoch team to help in the production of a dedicated COVID-19-linked dataset.
 This request was motivated to support immediate hospital-based service management and to provide a data asset for active and anticipated regional and national research into the outbreak.